mavaddat/postman-docs/src/pages/docs/insights/insights-overview.md

     }
     ```

-* Sanitization also applies to HTTP header values, not keys.
+* Sanitization also applies to HTTP header values, but not the names of those headers.
 For example, if your header looks like:

     ```json
     Authentication: <secret token>